ClickHouse/ClickHouse/docs/en/sql-reference/statements/watch.md

 ## LIMIT Clause {#limit-clause}

 The `LIMIT n` clause specifies the number of updates the `WATCH` query should wait for before terminating.
 By default there is no limit on the number of updates and therefore the query will not terminate.
-The value of `0` indicates that the `WATCH` query should not wait for any new query results and therefore will return immediately once query is evaluated.
+The value of `0` indicates that the `WATCH` query should not wait for any new query results and therefore will return immediately once query result is evaluated.

 ```sql
 WATCH [db.]live_view LIMIT 1;